emiyl/vita.cfw.guide/more/installing-vitashell-to-system.md

 ## Instructions

-1. Open VitaShell on your Vita
+1. Open MolecularShell or VitaShell on your Vita
 2. Press **Select**
 3. Open your FTP client on your computer
 4. Type in the IP Address and Port shown on your Vita